 The Master's Program leads to a Master of Science in Computer Science.
 It is intended for students with a strong background in computer science and a desire to prepare for research studies or professional practice.
 Holders of the baccalaureate degree in computer science or a related field are invited to apply for admission to the MSCS program.

 Program requirements include four core courses taken over the first two semesters of study.
-These courses are Computer Organization and Architecture, Operating Systems, Programming Languages and Design & Analysis of Computer Algorithms.
+These courses are Computer Architecture and Organization, Operating Systems, Programming Languages and Design & Analysis of Computer Algorithms.
 Three graduating options are offered: a thesis option, a project option and a comprehensive exam.
 In addition to the four core courses, these options require students to complete 4, 5 and 6 elective courses, respectively, chosen from a broad set of courses offered by the Department.
 Course selections are subject to change.Master's students must meet the following degree requirements:

 1. Complete the following four core courses:

-- CS 520 Computer Organization and Architecture (offered in fall semester)
+- CS 520 Computer Architecture and Organization (offered in fall semester)

 - CS 550 Operating Systems (offered in spring semester)